integrandio/lucidmq/README.md

 ## What's Next?

 - Clean up error handling
+- Implement tests
-- Implement CLI
+- Implement CLI in the lucidmq sub repo
-- Implement javascript library
+- Implement javascript library using web assembly
 - Implement C library
 - Update structure so that consumer offsets are saved
 - Implement use of the topics
+- Reimplement mutexs, this should exist in the nolan base library?
+The current implementation would require rewriting the code in every single client library.

-- Implement mutexs
+- LucidMQ
+--> Base Directory where the topics and commitlogs live.
+--> Topics which is a mapping to the commitlog directory --> Consumer Groups
+--> Persisting this information on disk in the case of a crash or if other processes need to interact.

 ---